Probation Compliance Terms

 - CLIENT’S DUTIES.
 Client agrees to be truthful with Attorney, to cooperate, to keep Attorney informed of any information or developments which may come to Client’s attention, to abide by this Agreement, to pay Attorney’s bills on time, and to keep Attorney advised of Client’s address, telephone number, email address and whereabouts.
 Client will provide Attorney with all necessary information and documents required for Attorney to complete the agreed-upon services.

 - FEE.
-Client agrees to pay Attorney a flat fee of $400.00 for a 12 month period of assistance with quarterly reporting forms, or $800.00 for a 12 month period of assistance with all conditions of probation, as indicated in the purchase form executed following this Agreement.
+Client agrees to pay Attorney a flat fee of $800.00 for a 12 month period of assistance with all conditions of probation.
+This fee is due upon purchase of the one-year term of services.
+The fee is deemed earned upon receipt by Attorney.

 - MEDIATION CLAUSE.
 If a dispute arises out of or relates to any aspect of this Agreement between Attorney and Client, or the breach thereof, and if the dispute cannot be settled through negotiation, Attorney and Client agree to first try in good faith to settle the dispute by private mediation or fee mediation provided by local bar association programs before resorting to arbitration, litigation, or any other dispute resolution procedure.
 The cost of such mediation shall be borne equally by the parties, unless otherwise stipulated in a settlement agreement between the parties.